 While getting a tan while reading and relaxing at the beach is nice, there is nothing like riding a wave!
-While not all of us can ride a full size surf board, almost anyone can pick up a body board (aka boogie board) and be riding a wave like a pro in no time at all.
+While not all of us can ride a full size surf board, almost anyone can pick up a bodyboard (aka boogie board) and be riding a wave like a pro in no time.

 To help you make the best of your time at the beach we put together a guide on the best bodyboards that are worth your consideration.

-Don’t make the mistake of buying a cheap one at CVS or Walmart, the board will most likely fall apart with one day of use.
+Don’t make the mistake of buying a cheap one at CVS or Walmart, the board will most likely fall apart by the end of the day.

 First lets take a look at the bodyboards, then we’ll talk about how to choose the right board for you.

 - Own the Wave – Beach Attack Wave Weapon